AdobeDocs/cc-everywhere/src/pages/reference/quick_actions/index.md

 ### NativeExportButton

-This is used to render a native button once the Quick Action has finished.
+This is used to render a native button once the quick action has finished.
 You will not be notified when the button is clicked.
 If you want to be notified via a custom click handler, use [`CustomExportButton`](#customexportbutton).

 | Property | Description
 | :-- |:--